FAQs

 Selecting the right pipeline for your needs depends primarily on the type of input data you have available.
 Here are some general guidelines based on different input scenarios:

-If you have a Docker image as input, use the docker pipeline.
+• If you have a Docker image as input, use the analyze_docker_image pipeline.

-For a full codebase compressed as an archive, choose the scan_codebase pipeline.
+• For a full codebase compressed as an archive, optionally also with it’s pre-resolved dependenices, and want to detect all the packages present linked with their respective files, use the scan_codebase pipeline.

-If you have a single package archive, opt for the scan_package pipeline.
+• If you have a single package archive, and you want to get information on licenses, copyrights and package metadata for it, opt for the scan_single_package pipeline.

-When dealing with a Linux root filesystem (rootfs), the root_filesystems pipeline is the appropriate choice.
+• When dealing with a Linux root filesystem (rootfs), the analyze_root_filesystem_or_vm_image pipeline is the appropriate choice.

-For scenarios involving both a development and deployment codebase, consider using the deploy_to_develop pipeline.
+• For scenarios involving both a development and deployment codebase, consider using the map_deploy_to_develop pipeline.

 These pipelines will automatically execute the necessary steps to scan and create the packages, dependencies, and resources for your project based on the input data provided.

-What is the difference between scan_codebase and scan_package pipelines?
+What is the difference between scan_codebase and scan_single_package pipelines?

 In contrast, the scan_codebase pipeline is more of a general purpose pipeline and make no such single package assumption.
 It does not not compute such summary.